$Z^n$-free groups are CAT(0): Length functions and actions

 \subsection{Actions on trees}

-Let a groups $G$ act on a $\Lambda$-tree $T$ by isometries.
+From now on, we assume for simplicity that $\Lambda$ is a discrete abelian group.
+Let a group $G$ act on a $\Lambda$-tree $T$ by isometries.
 Recall that an element $g\in G$ is called \emph{elliptic} if $g$ fixes a point in $T$, $g$ is an \emph{inversion} if $g$ does not fix a point in $T$ but $g^2$ does, and $g$ is \emph{hyperbolic} if $g$ is neither an elliptic element, nor an inversion.

 An action of $G$ on $X$ is termed {\em free} if for every $1\neq g \in G$ neither $g$ nor $g^2$ has a fixed point in $X$; in other words, an action of $G$ on $T$ is free if and only if every nontrivial element of $G$ is hyperbolic.